Approved by the Board of Trustees 7/22/21

-- Trash cans are located by exit(s) for disposal of soiled masks and gloves.
+- Trash cans are located by exit(s) for the disposal of soiled masks and gloves.

 - Staff who wear reusable masks are required to clean them between shifts.

-- Gloves are available and stored in maintenance room
+- Gloves are available and stored in the maintenance room

 - Visitors who are wearing a visibly soiled face covering are provided a clean mask to wear.